jaktk/cryo-jt/src/README.md

   [`jced.mplstyle`](jced.mplstyle) used by every figure script.
 - [`theory_figures`](theory_figures) — scripts that regenerate the
-  theoretical paper figures (μ_JT–Z, inversion curves, literature comparison) from REFPROP / CoolProp, in the same style.
+  theoretical paper figures (μ_JT–Z, inversion curves, literature comparison) from REFPROP, in the same style.

 Figure scripts write into the repository [`img/`](../img) directory.